-In addition, the proposed BACT for the EAF, LMS, and melt shop must also satisfy the requirements of the NSPS (40 CFR 60 Subpart AAb) and NESHAP (40 CFR Part 63 Subpart YYYY) applicable to the project, as follows:
+In addition, the proposed BACT for the EAF, LMS, and melt shop includes the compliance requirements of the NSPS (40 CFR 60 Subpart AAb) applicable to the project as follows:

-- 3 percent opacity at the exit from a control device (secondary baghouse). - 0 percent opacity from a melt shop during melting and refining and 6 percent opacity during charging. - PM emission rate not to exceed 0.16 lb/ton steel (~0.0014 gr/scf at proposed maximum exhaust flow) - PM exhaust concentration of 0.0052 gr/scf (~0.27 lb/ton steel at proposed maximum production) from the control device serving the EAF
+- 3 percent opacity at the exit from a control device (secondary baghouse). - 0 percent opacity from a melt shop during melting and refining and 6 percent opacity during charging.